EverythingMe/Screaction/README.md

 Advanced
 --------

 By default, all start/end values are post fixed with a "px" unit.
-It can be overriden using a template definition:
+**For other units**, override with a template definition where `{value}` is where the calculated value will go:

 ```
 {